Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 But whatever your desire for change, if you’ve got neutral paint in the room, you can stay flexible with your other design elements and always achieve a beautiful look and feel.
 That’s a BIG plus!

 These days, you can spend weeks wandering the paint aisles—half giddy and half bewildered.
-But if you go with a white or neutral color scheme, you’ll chop your decision down to something very manageable, not something bland.
+But if you go with a white or other neutral color scheme, you’ll chop your decision down to something very manageable, and not something bland.

-The Main Factors to Consider
+The Main Factors to Consider When Choosing Interior Paint Colors

-- The style of your home’s architecture, and the style of the space you’re painting now, in particular.
+- The general style of your home’s architecture, and the style of the space you’re painting now, in particular.

 - The amount and quality of light in the space.
 (This is SO important.)